DigitalCharlie/a-day-at-the-fair/README.md

 Additionally, I don't fully understand what scope I should give variables, what should wrapped inside of other objects (I've been told I should have a game object, for example), and I think understanding some of that better would help me write cleaner code.

-Finally, the continue system feels awkward — I found that I needed to either have a database of all the events and then call them from that object with a key value pair, or run a simple function each time to just return the event that should be continued to.
+The continue system feels awkward — I found that I needed to either have a database of all the events and then call them from that object with a key value pair, or run a simple function each time to just return the event that should be continued to.
 I think there's a better solution out there, but I'm not clear what it is yet.

+In terms of gameplay, there are a few features I'd add — the top of the list are some kind of inventory and clock systems that let players see when events transpired each day, as well as what they have on them.
+That might also make their money a bit more meaningful, and introduce opportunities to gain money as well.